Shirley, West Midlands: History

+With the advent of the Modern period in the early twentieth century, the population of Shirley was approximately 3,000 people.
+This marked another phase of expansion.
+Shirley Station was opened by the Great Western Railway on 1st June 1908.
+This then helped support the relocation of people to the suburbs along the route from Snow Hill railway station to Stratford upon Avon and on to Cheltenham.
+Along with adoption of the private motor vehicle, it was the railway that has fueled the expansion of Shirley during the twentieth century, particularly during the inter-war and immediate post-war periods.

-Shirley also had its own council and council house.
-However, with the rise of Solihull, it became managed underneath the Solihull Council, becoming two district wards: Shirley and Shirley South; the council house has since been demolished.
+Shirley had, by the mid-twentieth century, its own council and council house.
+However, with the parallel rise of Solihull, it became managed underneath the Solihull Council, becoming two district wards: Shirley and Shirley South; the council house has since been demolished.
+In March 1954, when Solihull became a municipal borough, H.R.H.
+Princess Margaret presented the borough's charter and the ceremony was held at Shirley's Odeon Cinema.

+The Local Government Act 1972 reformed local government in England and Wales, in response to the Redcliffe-Maud Report, creating a two-tier local government system of ‘counties’ and ‘districts’.
+This established the West Midlands county which came into existence in April 1974, incorporating the metropolitan borough of Solihull and thereby also Shirley.

 Shirley was struck by an F0/T1 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.
-The tornado later moved out over Solihull town centre.
+The tornado affected the Solihull Lodge neighbourhood.

+The gateway to Shirley high street was once marked by the 'Powergen’ office building; a 1960s building by Birmingham architect John Madin who also designed the former Birmingham Central Library.
+In 2015 it became the filming location for a zombie movie starring Glenn Close, ‘The Girl with all the Gifts, before it was demolished in 2017.

 In the north of Shirley is a district known as Robin Hood.
 Contrary to popular local belief, this is not believed by historians to be due to a connection with the English folk hero Robin Hood, but is instead due to a misreading of the original name of the area 'Robin's Wood'.
 The misread name was adopted by a local public house, and eventually other landmarks in the area such as a farm, a traffic island, a golf course and the Robin Hood Cemetery, eventually becoming the official name for the area.

 Retail

-There are many shops and businesses in the area, mainly centred along the A34 Stratford Road.
-Shirley has a high proportion of independent retailers and charity stores.
+The historic and current focus for shops and businesses in Shirley is along the A34 Stratford Road.
+The designated high street comprises a high proportion of independent retailers and charity stores, occupying smaller retail units in predominantly inter-war period properties.

-Along Stratford Road, there are many restaurants and other eateries, including Cafe Shirley (German and English food) and Nando's.
-Pedestrianisation of the high street encouraged the local eateries to have outside dining.
-Shirley is also home to Red Kite Cycles - the largest independent bike shop in the Birmingham/Solihull area.